Patience (TV series): Broadcast

-The first episode was broadcast at 9pm on 8 January 2025, in the United Kingdom on Channel 4.
+The first episode was broadcast at 9:00 pm on 8 January 2025, in the United Kingdom on Channel 4.
 All episodes were immediately made available on Channel 4's digital streaming platform.
+The second series, consisting of eight episodes, premiered on 7 January 2026.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-Critics' reviews have been mixed.
+Critics' reviews of series one were mixed.
 In a three-star review for The Telegraph, Chris Bennion summarised it as "a worthwhile addition to the crime drama ranks, but one that fits into, rather than breaking the mould."
-However, in a two-star review for The Guardian, Lucy Mangan described the plot as "preposterous", the dialogue as "terrible", and the drama overall as "deeply uninspired" and "embarrassingly clunky".
+In a two-star review for The Guardian, Lucy Mangan described the plot as "preposterous", the dialogue as "terrible", and the drama overall as "deeply uninspired" and "embarrassingly clunky".
 Carol Midgely in The Times said that Purvis does not "overact" the character's condition, "showing it in overt and subtle ways".